-Watch garden birds during this coronavirus lockdown.
-A simple and fun nature project for children.
-Especially when ill or forced to stay at home due to the coronavirus.
+Watching garden birds is a simple and fun nature project for children.
+Especially when ill or forced to stay at home.

 With schools closed in many parts of the world, and some countries under lockdown, the coronavirus is forcing children all over the world to remain at home in order to stay safe and healthy.